ebrakke/nip113/NIP.md

 For private activities (`kind:30102`), photos should be included in the encrypted content field instead of as tags.

-Photos SHOULD be hosted using Blossom compliant file storage servers when possible.

 ### Privacy Considerations
 Activity data often contains sensitive location information.
 Clients SHOULD:
 - Allow users to trim/blur start/end points of routes